11. Other common issues

 11.3.1 General principles

-Care should be taken in designating a representative to ensure that they will consider the best interests of the child in assisting the child with the presentation of their case, and that there will not be a conflict between the interests of the designated representative and those of the child.Footnote 369 Where the designated representative is not also counsel, the designated representative will instruct counsel on behalf of the person represented.
+Care should be taken in designating a representative to ensure that they will consider the best interests of the child in assisting the child with the presentation of their case, and that there will not be a conflict between the interests of the designated representative and those of the child.Footnote 415 The role of the designated representative is not the same as that of counsel.
+The designated representative is responsible for deciding whether to retain counsel, and if counsel is retained, to instruct counsel or assist the minor in instructing counsel.Footnote 416

 IRPA and the